Tax School Instructors

 Merrill J. Fromer*

 Mr. Fromer has a bachelor’s degree in accounting from Bloomfield College in New Jersey and has passed the CPA exam.
 As a revenue agent, he has had an opportunity to teach individual, partnership, corporate and excise tax law to other revenue agents.
-His current position is Supervisor Fraud Enforcement Advisor.
-In this position Merrill will be managing a group of Revenue Agents and Revenue Officers covering 16 states from South Carolina to North Dakota.
+His current position is supervisor, Office of Fraud Enforcement.
+In this position Merrill manages a group of Revenue Agents and Revenue Officers covering 16 states from South Carolina to North Dakota.

 Prior to his employment with the IRS, Mr. Fromer worked as a financial analyst and cost accountant in private industry.
 In addition to his accounting and tax employment, Merrill runs a small beekeeping operation which includes producing and selling honey, beeswax candles, pollination services to fruit farms and honeybee removal.